rentalita/django-collectordemo/README.md

-Django Collectordemo -- A Django project created by Django Layout.
+Django Collector Demo -- A Django project created by Django Layout.
 ===

-Django Collectordemo is...
+Django Collector Demo is...

 ## BUILD